-Experiential learning: Time the student should be involved in prescribed practical work at an approved institution.
-During this time it is expected from the student to observe and be part of total operating unit.
+Work Integrated Learning: Time the student should be involved in prescribed practical work at an approved institution.
+During this time, it is expected from the student to observe and be part of total operating unit.

-Mentor: A recognized supervisor who is selected by the University in conjunction with the industry, will act as mentor.
+Mentor: A recognized supervisor who is selected by the Industry/Institution in conjunction with the University, will act as mentor.
 Students will conduct their practical assignment and monthly progress reports under the supervision of the mentor.

-Institution: An approved work place selected for training purposes with the appropriate facilities and staff.
+Institution: An approved workplace selected for training purposes with the appropriate facilities and staff.

-Experiential Learning Programme: This is a document which a student receives, to assist the student and Mentor during the training period.
-It contains all the details regarding the practical work to be done at the institution.
+WIL Programme: This is a document which a student receives, to assist the student and mentor during the training period.
+It contains all the details regarding the practical work to be done at the Institution.